ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Gilded RP is set in an alternate universe from real life.
 In this universe slavery does not exist, thus any type of roleplay involving slavery is prohibited.

-* Scroll down to view a video of someone reading the rules to you*
+*Scroll down to the bottom to view a video of someone reading the rules to you*

 # Basic Community Policies: